 Wipeout stained plastic food storage containers with a cloth soaked in vinegar.
 If it doesn't wipe it away instantly, soak it in a mixture of vinegar and water for 10 minutes and then rinse clean.

-Test this out before you do it on the carpet, but mix 2 tablespoons of white vinegar to a 1/4 cup salt.
+Before cleaning carpet with vinegar you should test it out, but mix 2 tablespoons of white vinegar to a ¼ cup salt.
 Take the mixture and apply to the stain and let it dry.
 Then vacuum up any residue the next day once it is dry.
 The salt should absorb the stain overnight.
 This works for new stains only.

 If your scissors are sticky don't wash them as it can cause rust.
 Take white vinegar and apply a dab to a soft cloth and wipe the blades until it is clean and free from any residue.